CEDL2017/homework3-policy-gradient/report.md

 ## Problem 5: Actor-Critic algorithm (with bootstrapping)
-In this part, we can find when we revise the problem 3 by using the one-step bootstrap for the advantage function.
-It become very shaky, and it cannot solve the problem within 200 n_iter
+In this part, we can find when we revise the problem 3 by using the one-step bootstrap for the advantage function, it become very shaky, and it cannot solve the problem within 200 n_iter.

 <div align=left>
 <img src="https://github.com/guan-yuan/homework3-policy-gradient/blob/master/outputs/6.png" width = "80%" alt=""/>